 Whether you are still determining how to use SBOMs, or if you are using them now, make sure it includes features able to address upcoming changes, including:

-Analysis of the contents for good and bad components, usually known as (SCA)
+Analysis of the contents for good and bad components, usually known as software composition analysis (SCA)

 Continuous monitoring for newly discovered vulnerabilities